-All or Nothing Girl (A Rauc & Rollmance)

-**Initial text**

 All or Nothing Girl (A Rauc & Rollmance) is a fictional novel that explores themes like: small towns & small minds, heartache & heartbreak, international travel, chasing a dream, rockstar status, and vindication.

 Samantha Wolf hails from a second-tier town in a third-tier state.
 She was born and raised and fully expects to die there.
-Yet from the ashes of a cremated marriage and the subsequent midlife malaise, her life takes an series unlikely twists and turns when an impossible meeting happens at precisely the right moment.
-An international excursion, whirlwind romance, and rockstar status ensue as she leaves her small town and small life in the dust.
+Yet from the ashes of a cremated marriage and the subsequent midlife malaise, her life takes a series of unlikely twists when an impossible introduction happens at precisely the right moment.
+It turns into an international excursion, a whirlwind romance, and rockstar status after she leaves her small town and small life in the dust.

 But you know what they say about life (and love) in the fast lane…